-We all want to start thinking about winding down for the Christmas holidays, but give yourself some peace of mind over the break by getting a few things done now so you hit the ground running in 2022.
+We all want to start thinking about winding down for the Christmas holidays, but give yourself some peace of mind over the break by getting a few things done in Term 4 so you hit the ground running in 2023.

 Here’s our top 10 tips:

 Where would we be without our wonderful volunteers?

 If you haven’t already started your recruitment program for 2023 it’s time to get planning!

 Terms 4 and 1 are ideal times to recruit volunteers from the new families who are joining your school community.
 So make the most of any opportunities that come up to connect with them.
 You could attend and hand out a flyer at parent information sessions and prep orientation events or ask the school to include the flyer in school book packs, just to name a few.